Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

                 "status": "invitation_cancelled"
             },
             {
-                // The author is not part of the allowed greeters for this invitation "status": "author_not_allowed"
+                // The author is no longer part of the allowed greeters for this invitation
+                // An example of valid case for this error happens for a user invitation,
+                // if the profile of the author changes from ADMIN to NORMAL after
+                // `invite_greeter_start_attempt` was called by the claimer "status": "author_not_allowed"
             },
             {